gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 ### Comparison against State-of-the-Art Molecular Representation Models

 Let's first take a look at [GROVER](https://arxiv.org/abs/2007.02835), a transformer-based GNN boasting 100 million parameters and pre-trained on a massive dataset of 10 million unlabeled molecules.
-GROVER's ability to extract rich structural and semantic information from unlabeled molecular data represented a significant leap in molecular representation learning.

 The authors further fine-tune GROVER on MolHIV and MolPCBA to achieve competitive performance along with supplying additional molecular features such as morgan fingerprints and other 2D features.
 Note that Random Forest model fitted on these features alone outperform that GNN model showing the huge boost in performance granted by the same.